-- 28A.710.050(3): Change, "approved by the commission" to "approved by the authorizer," which - 28A.710.100(4)(b): In "The academic and financial performance of all operating charter schools," - 28A.710.250(1): Change "By December 1st of each year" to a later date to enable the authorizer - 28A.710.110(4): Increase the flexibility in the allowable use of the authorizer fee to enable the
+- 28A.710.050(3): Change, "approved by the commission" to "approved by the authorizer," which appears to be the intent of the provision. - 28A.710.100(4)(b): In "The academic and financial performance of all operating charter schools," insert "organizational."
+Adding organizational will better align this statute to the "board performance and stewardship" in .170(2)(h) and creates consistency with NACSA's Principles & Standards (required in this section) and with current practice. - 28A.710.250(1): Change "By December 1st of each year" to a later date to enable the authorizer annual reports and the SBE annual report to include graduation and Achievement Index data. - 28A.710.110(4): Increase the flexibility in the allowable use of the authorizer fee to enable the authorizer to assist the charter schools in areas of mutual benefit to both the authorizer and the school.